gajjartejas/MIUIAdsHelper/README.md

 # Introduction

-This application allows you to enable/disable ads or recommendations for various apps in Xiaomi (MIUI) device with its simple and awesome card UI.
-There are a wide set of apps where you can able to enable or disable ads/recommendations.
+This application allows you to enable/disable ads or recommendations for various apps in Xiaomi (MIUI) devices with its simple and awesome card UI.
+There is a wide set of apps where you can able to enable or disable ads/recommendations.
 It's free and available to every Xiaomi's MIUI device.

 ## Installation